 To boost business efficiency, the user has to know How to record owner investment in QuickBooks to track your business’s money.
 All these funds come from you as an owner, partner, or other owners.

-In this article, we are going to discuss how to record the investment of owner in QuickBooks.
+In this article, we are going to discuss how to record the investment of owners in QuickBooks.

-Owner’s capital is the cash amount that is used as the company’s initial investment, when it got started.
+The owner’s capital is the cash amount that is used as the company’s initial investment when it got started.
 It is as simple as the cash used for purchasing the inventory or asset or the cash investment.
-QuickBooks helps in tracking the capital fund’s use constantly, that are used in a business.
+QuickBooks helps in tracking the capital funds use constantly, that is used in a business.

-- 1 Process of Recording the Owner’s Investment in Quickbooks Stepwise
+- 1 Process of Recording the Owner’s Investment in Quickbooks Desktop Stepwise

 - 1.1 Easy Step Interview